 Historical novelists are always under pressure to get their facts right.
 However, it can be very difficult sometimes to find out what life was like in certain places in times past.
 When I wrote The House at Zaronza, my credibility was salvaged by various books.
 They told me about life on Corsica in the early 20th century and about nursing at the Western Front in World War I from the French point of view.

 Moving back into the 18th century, the sources about how people actually lived become even more remote.
 You can find out plenty about Corsican political history.
 This was a century of great upheaval when the Corsicans rebelled against their Genoese masters.
 They even elected an obscure adventurer, Theodor von Neuhoff, as their king for a few months until he had to flee, having failed to produce the international backing he had promised.
-A short-lived republic under the visionary Pasquale di Paoli was defeated in 1769 by the French, to whom the Genoese had effectively sold the island the previous year.
+A short-lived republic under the visionary Pasquale di Paoli was defeated in 1769 by the French, to whom the Genoese had effectively ceded the island the previous year.
 Corsica has been part of France ever since.

 When it concerns social history, however, fewer sources exist, except in obscure journals – some of them in Corsican.
 My novel is about ordinary people swept up in these events, but I need to know how they were educated, what they believed, what they ate, what their courtship and marriage customs were, how local government and the justice system were organised, and a host of other things.
 That’s why this book matters so much to me .